BMW 7 Series hybrid review

 However, changes to the powertrain are the most significant of all: the old, lacklustre 2.0-litre petrol engine has been replaced with a 3.0-litre straight six producing 282bhp.
 It’s joined by a 111bhp electric motor, with power sent through an eight-speed automatic gearbox for a 0-62mph time of 5.1 seconds and a top speed of 155mph.

-Meanwhile, official CO2 emissions are down to 48 and 52g/km for the 745e and 745Le respectively, ensuring free access to the London Congestion Charge zone until October 2021.
-Fuel economy is rated at 117.7 and 122.8mpg for each model.
+Meanwhile, official CO2 emissions are down to 46 and 54g/km for the 745e and 745Le respectively, ensuring free access to the London Congestion Charge zone until October 2021.
+Fuel economy is rated at 123-141 and 105--118mpg respectively.

 With a 12kWh battery, the BMW 7 Series hybrid will officially return 32-36 miles of electric, zero-emissions range: in real-world driving, we’ve seen around 25 miles, although you’ll likely achieve more if you stick to town and city roads.
 The 7 Series hybrid is capable of speeds up to 68mph without assistance from the engine, too.